 Eventually, I came to understand what was causing me to be stalled in my search.
 I was looking in the wrong place for the answers.
 I had been looking out into the world of work to find out where I belonged.
 When all along, what I was actually seeking was within myself.
 It was not about finding work, it was about discovering who I was and choosing the contribution I wanted to make through my work.
 This shift from looking outside to within brought the clarity I so desired and opened up a path where I could move forward.

-In my exploration I came to realize two things abut the work I had been doing previously: one, it held no meaning for me and two, it did not feel aligned with who I really am.
+In my exploration I came to realize two things about the work I had been doing previously: one, it held no meaning for me and two, it did not feel aligned with who I really am.
 These sources of irritation were significant because they pointed me to the work I was so clearly designed to offer.
 In the uncovering of myself, I learned that I have a natural talent for helping people to create work that is both meaningful and aligned.
 This is inspired work.

-Inspired work is when who you are and what you do are aligned.
+Inspired work is when what you do is aligned with who you are.

 I began to imagine a world where everyone was doing the work that was aligned with their true selves.
 I could see this beautiful world was possible.
 With this vision, I recreated my entire life.

 It was a challenging journey for me to get here.
 I very much want your journey to be filled with more ease, more joy, and more clarity.
 Part of the reason I created my inspired work is to be able to offer my gifts in service to you.
 So now I invite you to allow me to support you in creating yours.Join me in a Discovery Session

 People say the loveliest things